SwingGuy1024/Blog/JavaOptionalMisuse.md

     var widgetOne: Widget?
     var widgetTwo: Widget = new Widget()
-    var WidgetThree = new Widget()
+    var widgetThree = new Widget()
-Here, the question mark tells the compiler that WidgetOne may be null.
-But widgetTwo is declared to never be null.
-As is WidgetThree.
-WidgetThree's declaration uses an inferred type.
-The compiler figures out that the type is a Widget from the constructor call.
+Here, the question mark tells the compiler that widgetOne may be null.
+But widgetTwo and widgetThree are declared to never be null.
+Also, widgetThree's declaration uses an inferred type — the compiler figures out that the type is a Widget from the constructor call.
 Now, if the method from the previous example is declared like this:

     fun someMethod(widget: Widget, data: List<Int>) {
       process(widget, data);